silx-kit/silx/doc/source/modules/gui/plot/plotactions.rst

 .. currentmodule:: silx.gui.plot

-:mod:`PlotActions`: Actions for PlotWidget
+:mod:`actions`: Actions for PlotWidget
 ===========================================

-.. currentmodule:: silx.gui.plot.PlotActions
+.. currentmodule:: silx.gui.plot.actions

 The :class:`PlotAction` is a base class used to define plot actions.